-So this weekend Jean was sitting in my kitchen while I was testing recipes for Junk Food Dude’s Yummy Healthy Recipes, which you can pre-order now.
-It’s a companion to The Adventures of Junk Food Dude, which is being printed right now, and I found a way to reduce the price of the hardback book by $4!
+So this weekend Jean was sitting in my kitchen while I was testing recipes for Junk Food Dude's Yummy Healthy Recipes.
+It's a companion to The Adventures of Junk Food Dude, and I found a way to reduce the price of the hardback book by $4!
 Yay!

 We were talking about why she left yoga early that morning.
 And her insulin pump started beeping right about then.
 She got it out and squeezed it a few times to eat the "mashed potatoes" (featuring cauliflower and spinach) that she'd just tasted and wanted a bowl of.

 My son Tennyson was in the room, so I asked Jean to show him her pump and tell him about diabetes.
 I asked Ten if he has noticed Jean pricking her finger to test her blood, when she sits with us at church, and he nodded.
 "I have to do that 20 or 25 times a day," she told him.

 "And what happens if your blood sugar is low?"
 I asked.
 (All in the name of instructing Tennyson–I would talk to him later about what causes Type 2 diabetes.)

 "I have to eat a piece of candy," she said.